 Just as you shouldn’t see any odd coloration in your water, you also shouldn’t hear any strange sounds coming from the water heater tank.
 Normal sounds include a faint humming or buzzing as the system runs or some rumbling.
 However, clanking, banging or popping noises are not good signs.
 Sediment that has formed a chunk inside the tank can float around and cause mechanical damage inside the tank.
 You’ll need a plumber to assess the source of the sound and fix it.

-If you ever notice your water heater leaking, you don’t want to wait for more damage to occur.
+If you ever notice water is leaking from your water heater, you don’t want to wait for more damage to occur.
 Contact a plumber as soon as you can to ensure that further deterioration is avoided.
 Many times, water heater leaks occur because the bottom of the tank has been eroded until small holes form.
 If allowed to grow, these small holes become big enough for the entire tank to fail and you’ll require a water heater installation.

 The team at Mission Air Conditioning & Plumbing have dedicated years of their careers to perfecting their analysis and solutions for water heater issues.
 This means you can count on our plumbers to find an affordable water heater repair that lasts.
 If you need water heater repairs or other plumbing repairs, contact our friendly customer service represent